-We have audited the accompanying balance sheets of NVE Corporation (a Minnesota corporation) (the Company) as of March 31, 2015 and 2014, and the related statements of income, comprehensive income, shareholders equity, and cash flows for each of the two years in the period ended March 31, 2015.
+We have audited the accompanying balance sheets of NVE Corporation (a Minnesota corporation) (the Company) as of March 31, 2016 and 2015, and the related statements of income, comprehensive income, shareholders equity, and cash flows for each of the three years in the period ended March 31, 2016.
 These financial statements are the responsibility of the Company s management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.